NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 will also be a block tool to facilitate acquiring the goal object.
 - `front_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles of lava in front of the island.
-Must produce value between 2 and 6.
+Must produce value between 2 and 6 for rectangular tools, 1 to 3 for hooked tools.
 Default: Random based on room size and island size
 - `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
 If a target exists, the guide rails will extend to the target.
 This option cannot be used with `tool_rotation`.
 Default: False
-- `island_size` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The width and lenght of the island inside the lava.
-Must produce value from 1 to 5.
+- `island_size` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The width and length of the island inside the lava.
+Must produce value from 1 to 5 for rectangular tools, 1 to 3 for hooked tools.
 Default: Random based on room size
 - `left_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles of lava left of the island.
-Must produce value between 2 and 6.
+Must produce value between 2 and 6 for rectangular tools, but will be ignored for hooked tools, since the lava should extend to the wall in that case.
 Default: Random based on room size and island size
 - `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
 They will not be placed in the lava or the island   Default: False